ItsMeEricV/live_list/js/libs/jquery-autosize/readme.md

 ## Changelog

+### v1.18.6 - 2014/3/13
+* Fixed incorrect size when setting the HTML5 textarea wrap attribute to 'hard'.

+### v1.18.5 - 2014/3/10
+* Added 'id' property for setting the id of the mirrored textarea element

 ### v1.18.4 - 2014/1/11
 * If textarea displays placeholder text, use placeholder text for sizing.
 Ref #130, Ref #84.